What it Means to Live "ONE DAY AT A TIME” November 22 2016

 How many of us have heard that if you take a big project or a goal and break it down into small parts it will be a lot easier to accomplish?
 I'm betting that you have heard of this and have likely used this logic to accomplish some of your biggest dreams and goals.

-Breaking things down into smaller parts has a way of making things much easier to manage, to begin with, it literally gives you a place to start.
-For example, if you plan to run a marathon, you won’t start out by doing the whole thing, you’ll start with being able to run one mile, then two, and so on.
-Breaking it down like this has a way of easing our anxieties and letting ourselves know that it is in fact doable.
+Breaking things down into smaller parts has a way of making things much easier to manage.
+To begin with, it literally gives you a place to start.
+For example, if you plan to run a marathon, you don’t start out by doing the whole thing, you’ll start with being able to run one mile, then two, and so on.
+Breaking it down like this has a way of easing our anxieties and letting ourselves know that our goals are, in fact, doable.

 But I wonder how many of us have actually applied this same concept to our lives?
 Because in essence, our life is the biggest, the toughest, and most beautiful project we will ever have the joy of working on.

-Although most people will never know when it is their last day on Earth.
-What you would feel or do if you knew you only had one day to live?
-Would your neighbor that annoys you by taking 3 days longer than everyone else to put their garbage bin away really be that important on your last day?
-Would the thought of getting caught in the rain bring you misery or ecstasy to feel the raindrops fall on your face once more?
+No one can ever know when it is their last day on Earth.
+What would you feel or do if you knew that you only had one day to live?
+Would your neighbor who annoys you by taking 3 days longer than everyone else to put their garbage bin away really be that important on your last day?
+Would the thought of getting caught in the rain bring you misery or bring you ecstasy in feeling raindrops fall on your face for the last time?
 Would thinking whether someone does or does not like you be of any importance at that moment?
-Would you spend your time being with those you love?
+Would you spend your time being with the ones that you love?
 Would the taste of roasted herbs and melted butter on your favorite dish taste even better on this day?
 Would watching the amber sunset one last time be more precious on this day than any other?

-In recent years I have become serious about planning my goals.
-It is something I pride myself in, it feels good when I accomplish something big like starting Lady Brigade!
+In recent years, I have become serious about planning my goals.
+It is something I pride myself in and it feels awesome when I accomplish something big like starting Lady Brigade!
 I have a dream for what I want my life to look like.
-I even have what some call a “5-year plan” that includes growing Lady Brigade, writing a book, being physically fit, and perhaps even getting married.
+I even have what some call a “5-year plan” which includes: growing Lady Brigade, writing a book, being physically fit, and perhaps even getting married.
 When I thought I had met the “love of my life” I got so wrapped up in what I wanted tomorrow to look like that I forgot about the present.
-I took a person who may or may not have been right for me - and tried everything I could to make it work.
+I chose a person who may or may not have been right for me - and tried everything I could to make it work.

-Unfortunately that relationship ended and all I could see is the future I had envisioned slowly fall apart.
-My mind got lost with what do I do now?
+Unfortunately that relationship ended and all I could see at that moment was the future I had envisioned slowly falling apart.
+My mind got lost with, what do I do now?
 How can I move on?
 What will everyone think?
-I was so focused on what the future was supposed to look like, and about what other people would think, that I had forgotten what it was like to simply live one day at a time.
+I was so focused on what the future was supposed to look like and about what other people would think, that I had forgotten what it was like to simply live one day at a time.

-Now that I have chosen to try and live one day at a time it - does this mean that I have gotten rid of my 5-year plan?
+Now that I have chosen to try and live one day at a time--does this mean that I have gotten rid of my 5-year plan?
 Absolutely not!
-I expect to be here in 5 years (knock on wood) and I expect to accomplish my dreams (as we all should), but I’ve gotten rid of is much of the stress and pressure I had previously put upon myself.
-I now procrastinate less because life is far too short to think about what I can do tomorrow instead of by just getting it done today.
-I take more action, because I’m no longer concerned about what others will think of me.
-I can move on from setbacks quicker because I understand nothing is forever and this too will not last.
+I hope to be here in 5 years (knock on wood) and I plan to accomplish my dreams (as we all should), but I’ve gotten rid of the stress and pressure I had previously put upon myself.
+I now procrastinate less because life is far too short to think about what I can do tomorrow instead of just getting it done today.
+I take more action because I’m no longer concerned about what others will think of me.
+I can move on from setbacks quicker because I understand nothing is forever and that this too will not last.
 I now live in a calmer state because I no longer hold resentment, anger, or jealousy for the things that have or have not happened for me.
 I choose to love ONE DAY AT A TIME.
-I chose to think ONE DAY AT A TIME.
+I choose to think ONE DAY AT A TIME.
 I choose to live ONE DAY AT A TIME.